 What was going on?
 Another muscle or tendon injury?

 We took Jasmine to her physical therapist right away.
 She checked her out and found a major hot spot on the spine right at a hip area.
 As she applied steady pressure, suddenly we could actually hear the pop!

 And that was that.
 Still little sore that night, Jasmine's was walking fine the next day!

-Same thing happened with her recent limp on front left leg.
+The same thing happened with her recent limp on the front left leg.